 HIPAA Social Media Rules

-- Design policies and procedures on use of social media for marketing, including standardizing how marketing takes place on social media services
+- Design policies and procedures in relation to the use of social media for marketing.

 - Do not participate in social media discussions with patients who have shared PHI on social media.

-- Ensure the correct access controls are in place to stop unauthorized use of corporate social media services
+- Ensure the correct access controls are in place to stop unauthorized use of corporate social media services.

-The Department of Health and Human Services’ Office for Civil Rights has made guidance available on HIPAA social media rules, describing the specific aspects of HIPAA that apply to social media services.
+The Department of Health and Human Services’ Office for Civil Rights has made guidance available on the HIPAA social media rules, describing the specific aspects of HIPAA that apply to social media services.
 A HIPAA compliance checklist for social media can be reviewed on the HHS website.